 Grade Crossing Improvement Projects in San Mateo and Menlo Park

 Improvements include more clearly-marked pedestrian crossings with new paint striping and lettering, and pavement markers.
-The improvement plan also calls for the installation of a fixed concrete median with flexible bollards.
+The improvement plan also calls for the installation of a fixed median with flexible bollards.
 The median is designed to prevent motorists from driving around lowered crossing gates.

 In limited locations, installation of the median and flexible bollards will permanently alter driveway access.
 See illustrative graphic above depicting general elements of planned improvements.